Why Hurricanes Were Assigned Female Names During The Early Years Of Meteorology

 If more than 21 storms occur during a year, the Greek alphabet is used to add additional names to the list.

 When merited, some hurricane names are permanently retired from the system.
-It happens when a storm is so severe that it caused widespread destruction and loss of life, making its reuse potentially sensitive.
+It happens when a storm is so severe that it causes widespread destruction and loss of life, making its reuse potentially sensitive.
 This decision gets made during the annual meeting of the WMO.

 It is important to note that the system used for naming hurricanes discussed in this article is mainly applicable to the North American region.